sfi0zy/street-monochrome/README.md

 #### + HDR

 The philosophy of this pack of styles is to embrace the shadows, embrace the darkness, so making HDR images is not the way to go.
 But if you need it - this effect will enable the HDR tone mapping for you.
 Best combined with the clean versions of styles.

+#### + calibration (RAW only)

+This effects sets the white balance to the D65 and uses the color calibration module to set the light source manually.
+Usually in black and white photography we don't care about the white balance that much, but if we have the set of images where auto white balance got out of control and everything feels a bit inconsistent - this can help.

 ### Step 3.
 Toning.